grexi/documentation/Guides/Ruby/Ruby on Rails.md

 ### Dependency Tracking

 The Ruby buildpack tracks dependencies with [RubyGems].
 Those are defined in the `Gemfile` which is placed in the root directory of your repository.
-The one you clone as a part of the example app looks like this:
+The one you cloned as a part of the example app looks like this:

 ~~~ruby
 source 'http://rubygems.org'